rioshen/data-structures/Sorting/README.md

 ####Quick Sort
 The quick sort algorithm sorts a list by partitioning the list using an arbitrarily chosen partition element and then recursively sorting the sublists on either side of the partition element.

-The general strategy of the quick sort algorithm is as follows: First, choose one element of the list to act as a partition element.
-Next, partition the list so that all elements less than the partition element are to the left of that element and all elements greater than the partition element are to the right.
-Finally, apply this quick sort strategy (recursively) to both partitions.
+The general strategy of the quick sort algorithm is as follows:
++ Choose one element of the list to act as a partition element.
++ Partition the list so that all elements less than the partition element are to the left of that element and all elements greater than the partition element are to the right.
++ Apply this quick sort strategy (recursively) to both partitions.

 ####Merge Sort
 The merge sort algorithm, another recursive sort algorithm, sorts a list by recursively dividing the list in half until each sublist has one element and then recombining these sublists in order.